by Alan R Wilson

 Anita’s past is clouded and her future uncertain.
 All she knows is people are dangerous and the best way to understand the danger is to abandon her solitary life and mingle with them.
 Her first encounters are not encouraging and later she discovers that in many ways she is unlike the people around her.
 She also discovers the dominant religious sect, the Servants of The Bear, are her primary peril.

 Anita acquires some true friends who realise she is not a normal person but know her inner self.
-While none understand her they realise she does not behave in the manner a na-man of the Servants of The Bear is aid to behave.
+While none understand her they realise she does not behave like one of the Servants of The Bear’s na-men.
 Anita’s closest companions are a horse and an eagle, although both are much more than their outer forms suggest.
-Anita and her friends must avoid the clutches of the Servants of The Bear, negotiate the dangers of the amazingly durable old technologies and later fight for her position in the land for her to begin to realise the full potential of both her old bloodline and her altered self.
+Anita and her friends must avoid the clutches of the Servants of The Bear, negotiate the dangers of the amazingly durable old technologies and later fight for her position in the land for her to start to realise the full potential of both her old bloodline and her altered self.

 Some reader comments